Global-Development-and-Politics-of-Data/Ch-13-Climate-Change/Data/UNFCCC-Emissions/README.md

 -   **Select Category**: 'Total GHG emissions excluding LULUCF/LUCF' and 'Total GHG emissions including LULUCF/LUCF'

-Once the query is submitted and you see the table go to the 'Unit' tab and unselect 'Gg,' which means all your GHG emissions values are in Gg CO~2~ equivalent.
+Once the query is submitted and you see the table go to the 'Unit' tab and unselect 'Gg,' which means all your GHG emissions values are in Gg CO<sub>2</sub> equivalent.

-Please note that $1\; kt = 1\; Gg$.
+Please note that 1 kt = 1 Gg.

 ## Codebook